top of page

 Key Points:

-• Computing research can have negative and positive consequences on society.
+• Technology can have negative and positive consequences on society.

 • Researchers must be able to see how computing research is also social science research.